jyojay/Crowdfunding_ETL/README.md

 ### Part 3: Import Data into Crowdfunding Database

 Lastly, we created a SQL database (crowdfunding_db) in Postgres through pgAdmin.
-Table Schema sql file generated through our ERD diagram in QuickDBD was uploaded to create table structure and dependencies.
-Csv files generated in Part 1 were imported into relevant tables using python code using QLAlchemy in Juypter Notebook.
+Table Schema sql file generated through our ERD diagram in QuickDBD was uploaded to create table structure and dependencies. csv files generated in Part 1 were imported into relevant tables using python code using python SQLAlchemy in Juypter Notebook.
 Select queries were run both in pgAdmin and python.

 **Resource Files We Used:**
   - campaign.csv